-Medical experts haven't established a single set of screening guidelines for gestational diabetes.
+Medical experts haven't agreed on a single set of screening guidelines for gestational diabetes.
 Some question whether gestational diabetes screening is needed if you're younger than 25 and have no risk factors.
-Others say that screening all pregnant women — no matter their age — is the best way to catch all cases of gestational diabetes.
+Others say that screening all pregnant women is the best way to identify all cases of gestational diabetes.

 When to screen